Chase vs Monzo

 Both Chase and Monzo offer free current accounts (which are the subjects of this guide), but that’s where it ends for new entrant Chase (apart from the linked saver account mentioned above).

-It also has joint accounts, business accounts and teen accounts (for 16- and 17-year-olds) on its roster, but no kids’ account yet.
+Monzo also has joint accounts, business accounts and teen accounts (for 16- and 17-year-olds) on its roster.
+It also launched a kids’ account in 2025.

 Round 5: Signing up